I recently hit this error after migrating an application from classic ASP.NET (.NET Framework) to ASP.NET Core on IIS.

 Microsoft.NETCore.App 8.0.x

-If Microsoft.AspNetCore.App is missing, install the correct ASP.NET Core Hosting Bundle for your app version.
+If Microsoft.AspNetCore.App is missing, install the correct ASP.NET Core Hosting Bundle for your application’s version.

 Look for: